bji204549/Tamil/README.md

 data['Engine']=data.groupby(['Brand','Model'])['Engine'].apply(lambda x:x.fillna(x.median()))
 data['Power']=data.groupby(['Brand','Model'])['Power'].apply(lambda x:x.fillna(x.median()))
 In general, there are no defined or perfect rules for imputing missing values in a dataset.
 Each method can perform better for some datasets but may perform even worse.
 Only practice and experiments give the knowledge which works better.
+#Conclusion
+In this article, we tried to analyze the factors influencing the used car’s price.

+Data Analysis helps to find the basic structure of the dataset.
+Dropped columns that are not adding value to our analysis.
+Performed Feature Engineering by adding some columns which contribute to our analysis.
+Data Transformations have been used to normalize the columns.
+We used different visualizations for EDA like Univariate, Bi-Variate, and Multivariate Analysis.